pmacct/pmacct/docker/how-to-build-locally-using-docker.md

 # Introduction

-Our pmacct build is tested using docker over 16 plugins variants, inside a Centos 8 container running in an Ubuntu (Travis') VM.
+Our pmacct build is tested using docker over 16 plugins variants, inside either a Centos 8 container or Ubuntu Bionic, either case while running inside an Ubuntu (Travis') VM.

 These are the benefits of building pmacct using Docker:
 - you may build pmacct for yourself in a server in which the host linux distro, version, and dependencies are all different from the target.